camelinaction/camelinaction2/chapter10/README.md

 - Binding between POJOs and XML/JSon
 - Documenting your REST services using Swagger
 - Browsing Swagger API using Swagger UI

+Important:

+In Apache Camel 3 the camel-restlet component has been removed; some of the examples are therefore disabled.